Ganamoorthy/Sustainable-Bike-Sharing-System/README.md

 This repository contains academic research and prototype implementation developed as part of a university final-year research project.

-The appropriate license should be selected based on the requirements of the project team and university.
+The appropriate license can be selected according to the requirements of the research team and university.

 ---

 # 🙏 Acknowledgements

-We acknowledge the support and guidance provided by:
+We would like to acknowledge the support and guidance provided by:

 * University of Kelaniya
 * Academic supervisors
 * Department staff
 * Laboratory staff
 * Project collaborators
-* Individuals and organizations who supported the development and testing of the prototype
+* Individuals and organizations who supported prototype development and testing

 ---